iBl4St3R/CMS2026-Simple-Console/README.md

 **CMS 2026 Simple Console** is a developer-oriented tool created for modders and advanced users.
 It provides a powerful and transparent way to inspect, debug, and interact with the game built on the Unity 6 engine.

-This tool allows you to explore internal systems, experiment with gameplay mechanics, and accelerate development workflows — all without modifying the base game files.
+This tool allows you to explore internal systems, experiment with gameplay mechanics, and accelerate development workflows — without patching game files directly.

 ---